knation/node-redis-delayed-tasks/README.md

 To force a poll outside of the poll interval, call `dt.poll()`.
 This should be used with caution as it could potentially interfere with an active poll, therefore causing a transaction conflict in redis.

+## Testing

+Start a local redis server on port 6379.
+You can run `docker-compose up` to launch one from this repo.
+Once redis is running, run `npm test` or `npm coverage`.

 ## Notes